 He decides he'll see Razumihin after he does the terrible act.

 He scares himself when he realizes that he might really be setting on doing the thing.
 He decides to go home.
 He's freezing in the hot sunlight.

 Walking in a fresh, green area, he starts to feel better, breathing the clean air.

 He pops into a bar and drinks a vodka.
 Not used to drinking alcohol, he feels weird and exhausted.

-In the dream he's seven again, and with his dad.
+In the dream, he's 7 again and with his dad.
 Raskolnikov's little brother died when he was a baby, and they are going to visit his grave.